 Fire Safety FAQs

-These FAQs have been written in response to the enquiries we have recently received on fire safety.
+These Frequently Asked Questions (FAQs) have been written in response to the enquiries we have received on fire safety and following a review by the Tenants and Residents Association.
 The information you need should be here but if not please contact our Housing Service Centre on 020 7364 5015.

 We can confirm that none of the buildings owned by the Council and managed by THH have the Aluminium Composite Material (ACM) which was the system installed at Grenfell Tower.